wujiashu0421/SPART/docs/source/Installation.rst

  git clone https://github.com/NPS-SRL/SPART.git

-Once you have the code just put it wherever you like and then in MATLAB execute the following command in the MATLAB command window.
+Once you have the code just put it wherever you like and execute the following command in the MATLAB command window:

 .. code:: matlab